arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 metric name.
 The above describes operands available as the leaves of **pmseries** expressions, which may include functions, arithmetic operators and other features.
 See the `EXPRESSIONS`_ section below for further details.

-Metadata Qualifiers and Metadata Operators
+Metadata Qualifiers and Metatdata Operators
 ********************************************

 Metadata qualifiers are enclosed by "curly" braces ( **{}** ), and further restrict the query results to timeseries operands with various metadata